7 Ways to Get Involved with Careers at Queen’s

 On the MyFuture portal, you can find lots of different part time jobs on offer at Queen’s.
 These range from being a campus tour guide and student ambassador (my job!) to helping with catering on campus.
 All of these roles are really flexible so if you have exams or assignments due, then you don’t have to do any work if you don’t want to.
 It’s also a good source of income to top up that student loan.

 Free Tea and Coffee

-The student guidance centre has an area called the Hub.
+The student centre has an area called the Hub.
 This is where you can go for careers events and get any advice.
 Most importantly, this area does free tea and coffee which is perfect if you’re a bit early for your lecture!